khandelwallakshya0209/Site-to-sell-gym-essentials/README.md

 #Installation

-1. In client folder and server folder run npm install to install all the dependencies in parallel.
+1.In client folder and server folder run npm install to install all the dependencies in parallel.

 2.Run npm start in Client folder.